HRMS for Singapore SMEs: Comparing the Best HR Software Solutions (2026)

 - Strengths: Comprehensive suite including attendance tracking, shift scheduling, performance appraisals, and expense claims.
 Strong mobile app for employees.

 - Best for: SMEs in F&B, retail, or services with shift-based workforces.
+If you're managing rosters, this is worth a serious look.

 Payboy